 Close the air vents on all radiation units.
 Open the valves to these units.
 Make sure the boiler and expansion tank drain cocks are closed.
 The air bleed screw on the tank drain fitting should be closed.
-Open the valve in the line from the boiler to the expansion tank (see page 17 for additional information).
+Open the valve in the line from the boiler to the expansion tank.
 Open the water inlet to your boiler and leave it open.
 Start with the lowest radiation unit.
 Open the air vent on this unit.
 When all the air has escaped and water starts to flow from the vent, close it.
 Go to the next radiation unit, and repeat this process.
 Repeat until you have covered every radiation unit in the system (ending up at the highest unit in the system).
 If your units have automatic vents, this manual venting is unnecessary but it will speed up the proper filling of your system.

-If your system is a closed expansion tank system, you may have an Automatic Fill Valve.
-You may leave it open to refill the system automatically as needed.
-Check the temperature-pressure gauge.
+If your system is a closed expansion tank system, you may leave it open to refill the system automatically as needed.
+Check the temperature pressure gauge.
 Not the position of the hand indicating pressure.
 This should be between 10 and 15 lbs.
-Any lowering of this movable hand below 10 lbs. will indicate loss of water due to leakage.
+Any lowering of this movable hand below 10 lbs.
+Will indicate loss of water due to leakage.
 The automatic fill valve should compensate for this.
-Instructions are packaged with the valve.
+Instructions are packages with the valve.